seemajune/js-basics-readme-v-000/js-basics-readme.md

 ---
 tags: variables, integers, strings, operators, primitives, floats
 language: JavaScript, JS
+resources: 5
 ---

 #JavaScript Basics:
+JavaScript is the de facto language of the internet.
+It's a tool that once mastered will allow you to interact with your users via your app in fun and interesting ways.
+It is a dynamically typed, prototypical, functional programming language.
+What that exactly means will come more apparent in class and through exposure to the language.
+But here are the basics.

 ## Variables, Primitives, and Operators
 Welcome to JavaScript!
 First thing first, let's get the absolute basics down before you do anything else.
 In this lab we'll explore variables, primitives (strings, integers, floats, and booleans), and operators.